spiceai/spiceai/docs/ROADMAP.md

 ## Current Limitations

+Spice.ai is still under early development, so there are several limitations, including:

-- Data Sources are polled/fetched only (every 30 secs) - will change to push/streaming in v0.2
+- Data Sources are polled/fetched only (every 15 secs) - will change to push/streaming in v0.2
+- Basic local Pod/Flight monitoring through polling - will move to streaming websockets in v0.2
 - Data Connectors do not yet fully honor period, interval and granularity in all cases
 - Single AI backend only (Tensorflow) - expect to support others like PyTorch and Scikit-learn in v0.2
-- Running in Docker is required - a baremetal experience will be supported before v1.0
+- Running in Docker is required - a pure metal experience will be supported before v1.0
 - Only macOS and Linux are supported natively.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
 - darwin/arm64 is not yet supported (i.e. Apple's M1 Macs).
 We use M1s ourselves, so we hope to support this very soon 👨‍💻